Bigglen History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The ancestry of the name Bigglen dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in an estate called Bigland, in the parish of Cartmell, North Lancashire.
-Alternatively, the name could have been derived from Biglands, a hamlet in Cumbria.

 Early Origins of the Bigglen family